bmc/markwrap/index.md

     sbt compile test package

 The resulting jar file will be in the top-level `target` directory.
+If you're on a Unix-like system (including Mac OS), you can just use the `activator` script that's bundled with the code:

+    bin/activator compile test package

 # Using MarkWrap